FDio/csit/docs/report/introduction/test_scenarios_overview.rst

 Test Scenarios Overview
 =======================

-FD.io CSIT report includes multiple test scenarios of a number of VPP centric applications, topologies and use cases.
+FD.io |csit-release| report includes multiple test scenarios of VPP centric applications, topologies and use cases.
 In addition it also covers baseline tests of DPDK sample applications.
-Tests are executed executed in physical (performance tests) and virtual environments (functional tests).
+Tests are executed in physical (performance tests) and virtual environments (functional tests).

 Following list provides a brief overview of test scenarios covered in this report: